danswer-ai/danswer/CONTRIBUTING.md

 > **Note:**
 > If you need finer logging, add the additional environment variable `LOG_LEVEL=DEBUG` to the relevant services.

+#### Wrapping up

+You should now have 4 servers running:

+- Web server
+- Backend API
+- Model server
+- Background jobs

+Now, visit `http://localhost:3000` in your browser.
+You should see the Danswer onboarding wizard where you can connect your external LLM provider to Danswer.

+You've successfully set up a local Danswer instance! 🏁

 #### Running the Danswer application in a container

 You can run the full Danswer application stack from pre-built images including all external software dependencies.